jleee14/Eatr/README.md

 ## API Exmaple

-Due to my limited amount of API calls and the gargantuan amount of data included in the API call itself, I plan on running fetching the data in only one component, and using useContext to pass the data to the necessary components downfunnel.
+Due to my limited amount of API calls and the gargantuan amount of data included in the API call itself, I plan on running/fetching the data in a minimal amount of components, and using useContext to pass the data to the necessary components downfunnel.
 Most of the API data won't be used.

 ### JSON example